ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 The code you write is essentially a text that isn't useful unless it can be parsed.
 That parsing process produces a tree data structure called AST, it contains a lot of information like the name, kind, and position of the node in the source code.

 The AST is used by the compiler to understand the code and perform various operations on it.
-For example, the compiler uses the AST to perform type checking.
+For example, the compiler uses the AST to perform type-checking.

 The following code: